All Episodes

 Okay, get rid of the police.

-How's that gonna end?
+How's that going to end?

 There have been protests all around the country.

-We've been hearing from Liberal Democrats.
+We've been hearing from liberal Democrats.

-I mean, it's it's getting pretty scary out there because really we all know that people like Chuck Schumer and Nancy Pelosi and Joe Biden, they're all beholden to the real leaders in Congress, and that of course would be the squad.
+I mean, it's getting pretty scary out there because really we all know that people like Chuck Schumer and Nancy Pelosi and Joe Biden, they're all beholden to the real leaders in Congress.

 Listen.